Correspondences between affine Hecke algebras and applications: Representations of finite reductive groups

 \section{Representations of finite reductive groups}

-Let $k$ be a finite field and let $\overline{k}$ be a fixed algebraic closure of $k$, and let $\bbbG$ be a connected reductive algebraic group defined over $k$, and let $\bbG=\bbbG(k)$ the group of the $k$-rational points of $\bbbG$.
-We denote by $(\;,\;)_{\bbG}$ the usual scalar product on the space of class functions on $\bbG$:
+Let $k$ be a finite field and let $\overline{k}$ be a fixed algebraic closure of $k$.
+Let $\bbbG$ be a connected reductive algebraic group defined over $k$, and let $\bbG=\bbbG(k)$ denote the group of the $k$-rational points of $\bbbG$.
+The usual scalar product $(\;,\;)_{\bbG}$ on the space of class functions on $\bbG$ is defined by